MicrosoftDocs/quantum-docs/azure-quantum/concepts/targets-in-azure-quantum.md

 ## Next steps

-Before learning how to submit jobs to execute in Azure Quantum targets, install the necessary tools to use Azure Quantum following the [Installation guide](Installation-guide.md)
+Before learning how to submit jobs to execute in Azure Quantum targets, prepare your environment to use Azure Quantum following the [Prepare your environment guide](xref:microsoft.azure.quantum.setup.cli)